-I know what you’re thinking.
+I think I’ve had the worst bug bite-camping related experience ever.
+And I know what you’re thinking.
 “Bold claim, Mikaela.
 What, you really think you’re the only one who has encountered bugs in your camping life?”
 No, obviously everyone who camps has encountered bugs.
-But if you want to tell me you’ve had a worse experience than the one I’m about to tell you about, I’ll need to see some photo evidence.
+But if you want to tell me you’ve had a worse experience than the one I’m about to tell you about, I’ll need to see some photographic evidence.

 Let me tell you about May 27th, 2017.
 It was a Saturday and the first day of my whitewater paddling certification course.
 This is a course that has us practice paddling canoes through rapids.
 I needed to take the course to refresh my paddling skills before starting at my new job as a canoe guide for camp.

 I’d flown in from Europe the night before, driven 3 hours to reach the Magnetawan River, set up camp in the dark and quickly fallen asleep.
 The next day, I began the course.
 I spent the entire day on the water, playing in rapids and refreshing my whitewater skills.
 The day was a ton of fun, except for the occasional pesky black fly.